LordVGames/ConfigurableProgMsgs/README.md

 ### Config Options
 - The message itself
+	- Extra messages can be added and one will be randomly picked when the message needs to be sent
 - When a certain stage number is reached
 	- Whether to send it again after a number of stages
 - When a loop starts